mozilla/addon-sdk/packages/api-utils/docs/url.md

 <api name="mimeType">
 @property {string}
   The MIME type of the data.
-By default is empty, that accordingly to RFC2397 is equivalent to `text/plain`
+By default is an empty string.
 </api>

 <api name="parameters">
 @property {object}
   An hashmap that contains the parameters of the Data URL.
-By default is empty, that accordingly to RFC2397 is equivalent to `{"charset" : "US-ASCII"}`
+By default is an empty object.
 </api>

 <api name="base64">